Revision

 United States;

-provide for calling forth the organized militia to execute the laws of the confederation,
+provide for calling forth the organized militia to execute the laws of the federation,

 suppress insurrections and repel invasions;